rsanchezgarc/BIPSPI/docs/repo_help.md

 In order to train a model you need a set of protein complexes with the format of the Protein Docking Benchmark v5 stored in a directory.
 For each complex, 4 pdb files must be provided, 2 for ligand (bound and unbound state) and 2 for receptor (bound and unbound).
-If only bound pdb files available, you must symlink them in order to have four different files, pretending that the umbound file is the same that the bound one.
+If only bound pdb files available, you must symlink them in order to have four different files, pretending that the unbound file is the same that the bound one.
 Filenames follow the pattern prefix_X_Y.pdb, where prefix is an id for the complex (a pdb id or any other unique id), X is 'l' or 'r' (ligand or receptor) and Y is 'b' or 'u' (bound or unbound).
 Finally, the prefix must be written in capital letters if the complex needs to be evaluated, while written in lowercase if the complex is a train-only one.